Last Updated: March 24, 2026 – Reviewed with current 2026 statutory and case law changes.

 The Two-Step Search Process

 Phone searches typically involve a two-step process: (1) the initial seizure of the device, and (2) the subsequent forensic analysis.
-Time limitations for warrant execution (often 48-72 hours depending on jurisdiction) generally apply to the initial seizure, not the forensic examination.Limiting the Scope of Digital Searches
+Time limitations for warrant execution (often 48-72 hours depending on jurisdiction) generally apply to the initial seizure, not the forensic examination.“The search of digital devices presents unique challenges not encountered with physical evidence.
+The volume of data and technical complexity necessitate specialized forensic analysis that may extend beyond traditional warrant execution timeframes.”

 - Temporal restrictions (limiting searches to specific date ranges)